 But where is “here” exactly?
 Why, The Catholic Mama, of course!
 A blog devoted to helping moms become the servants and shepherds of their Catholic households, to do so with God’s great design, Jesus’s perfect example, and the fire of the Holy Spirit guiding us as we go.

-In the meantime, I, like a transplant who’s just moved to a new city, am voraciously exploring this new terrain – God’s goodness, His Word, and how I can transform myself and my family with God.
+Since then, I, like a transplant who’s just moved to a new city, am voraciously exploring this new terrain – God’s goodness, His Word, and how I can transform myself and my family with God.

-- Teaching our children about the world around us through literature, art, life skills, science and math, history, and the Catholic faith (yes!
+- Teach our children about the world around us through literature, art, life skills, science and math, history, and the Catholic faith (yes!
 Science and religion are compatible).
 As well, we’ll talk about how to manage the household to maximize your sanity.